MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/integrate-other-solutions-choose-design.md

 ---
 title: Choose the right design for your Dynamics 365 apps integration
-description: Learn how to choose the best design for your Dynamics 365 apps integration strategy.
+description: Learn how to choose the best design for your Dynamics 365 apps integration strategy, including outlines on UI integration and integration frameworks.
 author: abunduc-ms
 ms.author: abunduc
 ms.date: 01/25/2024